home > departments > parks & recreation > creek restoration

 - Most of the cobble extracted during Phase three was used for the creek bed and walking trails, which reduced the cost as compared to phase one

-- Phase three - extended the walking trail to Oakwoods Road
+- Extended the walking trail to Oakwoods Road

 This project allowed the citizens of Wilkesboro to have a high-quality creek that can provide trout habitat while reducing the risk of flooding and erosion.
 The project was made possible by Engineer Derek Goddard and his firms, Blue Ridge Environmental Consultants (BREC) and Blue Ridge Geomatics.
 Goddard approached the project with several steps that can be found in the attached PowerPoint slide show and photos of before and after shots.